Dog Won't Stop Peeing on Carpet!

 - Stain and odor removers

 - Carpet cleaners

-Pooch Pads are guaranteed for 365 washings, to still absorb your dog’s pee and keep your carpet protected.
+Pooch Pads are guaranteed to absorb your dog’s pee and keep your carpet protected for 365 washings.
 Actually, as my Pooch Pads got older, I just doubled up, one on top of another.
 We discovered Pooch Pads at our house because Hope would not go out to do her business when it rained, so I already had them when I adopted Sebastian.
 He is pretty good about using them, but more on that below.

-The Pooch Pads come in sizes starting about 24", and go up to 4’ x 4’.
+The Pooch Pads come in sizes starting about 24" and going up to 4’ x 4’.
 The 4-foot version is usually in the ballpark of $50.
-We’re searched, and bought them from different places, sometimes getting a pretty good deal.
+We searched and bought them from different places, sometimes getting a pretty good deal.
 A couple of years ago I was looking on Amazon and saw a customer review that said "get the people version, they’re a lot cheaper."
 Sure enough, I now buy the biggest pads, including a 72” hall runner for about $20 to $25.
 I buy the people versions from Amazon and Wal-Mart.

 I wash them with an extra rinse cycle, then wash them again on the regular cycle.
 The Boykin was bigger and peed more, so sometimes I would wash three times.
 Instructions for the pooch versions said not to use any kind of fabric softener or dryer sheets.

 I also buy disposable paper pads to cut down a bit on washing the Pooch Pads.
 These are white on the front and have a light blue plastic back.
 They are like the human bed pads referred to as Chux.
 Sebastian is good at times about using disposable pads.
 They are a little slippery on the tile floor, but sometimes I place them on top of a larger washable Pooch Pad.